tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <strong>estimator: str, callable or None, optional (default=None)</strong>
 <blockquote>
 The final estimator, which will be used to combine the base estimators.
 If str, choose from ATOM's <a href="../../../user_guide/#predefined-models">predefined models</a>.
 If None, <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html">Ridge</a> is selected.
 </blockquote>
 <strong>stack_method: str, optional (default="auto")</strong>
 <blockquote>
 Methods called for each base estimator.
 If "auto", it will try to invoke <code>predict_proba</code>, <code>decision_function</code>
 or <code>predict</code> in that order.
 </blockquote>
 <strong>passthrough: bool, optional (default=False)</strong>
 <blockquote>
 When False, only the predictions of estimators will be used as training data for the final estimator.
 When True, the estimator is trained on the predictions as well as the original training data.
+The passed dataset will be scaled if any of the models require scaled features and they are not already.
 </blockquote>
 </tr>
 </table>